Occupy Wall Street: Zuccotti Park encampment

-On October 13, New York City Mayor Bloomberg and Brookfield Properties announced that the park must be vacated for cleaning the following morning at 7 am.
-The next morning the property owner postponed its cleaning effort.
+On October 13, New York City Mayor Bloomberg and Brookfield Properties announced that the park had to be vacated for cleaning the following morning at 7 am.
+The next morning, the property owner postponed its cleaning effort.
 Having prepared for a confrontation with the authorities to prevent the cleaning effort from proceeding, some protesters clashed with police in riot gear outside City Hall after it was canceled.

 Shortly after midnight on November 15, 2011, the New York City Police Department gave protesters notice from the park's owner to leave Zuccotti Park due to its purportedly unsanitary and hazardous conditions.
 The notice stated that they could return without sleeping bags, tarps or tents.
 About an hour later, police in riot gear began removing protesters from the park, arresting some 200 people in the process, including a number of journalists.

 On December 31, 2011, protesters started to re-occupy the park.
 Police in riot gear started to clear out the park around 1:30 am.
 Sixty-eight people were arrested in connection with the event, including one accused by media of stabbing a police officer in the hand with a pair of scissors.

 When the Zuccotti Park encampment was closed, some former campers were allowed to sleep in local churches.
 After the closure of the Zuccotti Park encampment, the movement turned its focus on occupying banks, corporate headquarters, board meetings, foreclosed homes, college and university campuses, and Wall Street itself.
-As of March 15, 2012, since its inception the Occupy Wall Street protests in New York City had cost the city an estimated $17 million in overtime fees to provide policing of protests and encampment inside Zuccotti Park.
+As of March 15, 2012, since its inception the Occupy Wall Street protests in New York City had cost the city an estimated $17 million in overtime fees to provide policing of protests and the encampment inside Zuccotti Park.

 On March 17, 2012, Occupy Wall Street demonstrators attempted to mark the movement's six-month anniversary by reoccupying Zuccotti Park.
 Protesters were soon cleared away by police, who made over 70 arrests.
 On March 24, hundreds of OWS protesters marched from Zuccotti Park to Union Square in a demonstration against police violence.

 On September 17, 2012, protesters returned to Zuccotti Park to mark the first anniversary of the beginning of the occupation.
 Protesters blocked access to the New York Stock Exchange as well as other intersections in the area.
 This, along with several violations of Zuccotti Park rules, led police to surround groups of protesters, at times pulling protesters from the crowds to be arrested for blocking pedestrian traffic.
 There were 185 arrests across the city.